rohan-k-mathur/flowstate/README.md

 ### Using the AI Workflow Generator

 1. Drag the **AI Workflow Generator** node from the sidebar onto the canvas.
 2. Enter a prompt describing the workflow you want, e.g. "Send an email when an order is placed and update inventory."
 3. Click **Generate Workflow** and the node will create the corresponding nodes and edges.
+4. Select an action node to open the side panel and choose which connection it should use.

 ## Adding New React Flow Components